DAVID'S VINTAGE

 snowmobile makers were setting up dealerships, only requiring the dealers

-spare parts package.
-It seemed like you could always find a friend or relative
+minimal spare parts package.
+It seemed like you could always find a friend

 This